austinksmith/Hamsters.js/README.md

   }
 ```

-Alternatively we can split this task among 2 threads for paralell execution like so
+Alternatively we can split this task among 2 threads for parallel execution like so

 ```js
   //2 threads and let's aggregate our individual thread results into one final output